Cthompsonlbi/BellyButton/README.md

 * Used HTML tags in the Index file and Charts.JS file to Bold the Titles
 * Change the background color of Index.html and Charts.JS to grey to reduce eyestrain from the previously white background page
 * Added NavBar through HTML that provides a quicklink back to my Github page
-* Used CSS styling to darken the NavBar slightly to help guide the users eyes
+* Used CSS styling to darken the NavBar slightly to help guide the user's eyes
 * Added Paragraph Tag Below Jumbotron to provide use instructions to the user

 ![generalScreen](./BBBiodiversity/images/generalScreen.PNG)